Cameron Bridge (1854-1969)

 The Muiredge Branch, serving several collieries and Muiredge Goods branched off from the east of the station and ran south.

-After closure to passengers the sidings remained in use serving the distillery until the 1990s.
+After closure to passengers in 1969 the sidings remained in use serving the distillery until the 1990s.
+The signal box closed in 1970.
 Trackwork remains in place.

 The location is sometimes described as Windygates, which was at a crossroads roughly a half mile to the north.